-Cards Against Humanity is so much fun if there are adult children in the house.
-The game’s designers describe it as, “party game for horrible people” and it consists of 500 cards with fill-in-the-blanks that are matched with a second smaller stack of cards.
+Cards Against Humanity is so much fun if adult children are in the house.
+The designers describe it as a “party game for horrible people.”
+It consists of 500 cards with fill-in-the-blanks matched with a second smaller stack of cards.

-The content is provocative but as 90% of the tens of thousands of Amazon reviews on this popular game are 5 stars, so there are a lot of people who are enjoying what has now become a modern classic.
-The best-selling game was such great fun that there are now expansion packs which are a great addition for people who have played through the base game too many times.
+The content is provocative, but as 90% of the tens of thousands of Amazon reviews on this popular game are five stars, many people are enjoying what has now become a modern classic.
+The top-selling game is such great fun that there are now expansion packs which are a great addition for people who have played through the base game too many times.

 (Card Game 2-5 Players)

 (Board Game 3-4 Players)

-Another classic, this wildly popular game is a classic civilization-building game and will be a hit with everyone.
-One Amazon review referred to it as “The ‘Candy Land’ of Strategy Games” and those over 10 can join in the fun.
+Another classic, this wildly popular game is a classic civilization-building game and will be a hit with anyone and everyone.
+One Amazon review called it “The ‘Candy Land’ of Strategy Games.”
+Anyone over ten can join the fun.

 Played on a distinctive hexagonal game board, Catan combines the element of chance with skill and strategy.
-Using the expansion packs the game can accommodate larger groups of 5 or 6 players.
-If you find that the youngest players in your house need help to play, there is now a children’s edition.
+The game can accommodate larger groups of 5 or 6 players using the expansion packs.
+If you find that the youngest players in your house need help, there is now a children’s edition.

 (Board Game 2-4 Players)

 Dominion is a deck-building game with the feel of the collectible Magic: The Gathering cards.
-It has a not overly-complicated set of rules for 4 players and will be a hit with people who like Catan.
-Played with multiple decks of cards, using different cards each time the game, is great value and can be played over and over.
-For those who love these kinds of games, there are many extra packs available.
+It has a not overly-complicated set of rules for four players and will be a hit with people who like Catan.
+Playing with multiple decks and using different cards each time means the game can be played repeatedly.
+Many extra packs are available for those who love these kinds of games.

 (Card Game for 2 to 8+ Players)